MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Assign_ItemChild_to_LP_Pallet_From_WR.md

 ```
 {
   "Error": {
+    "Code": "Not found",
+    "Message": "Error in the parameters, or the Item you are trying to send is already assigned to the License Plate Pallet"
+  }
+}

+{
+  "Error": {
     "Code": "Not inserted",
     "Message": "There is already a line previously created in the LP Pallet with the same number"
   }